Bible Study Series: Daniel, Babylon and the End Times

 Dan 4:29-32 All this happened to King Nebuchadnezzar.
 Twelve months later, as the king was walking on the roof of the royal palace of Babylon, he said, 'Is not this the great Babylon I have built as the royal residence, by my mighty power and for the glory of my majesty?'
 The words were still on his lips when a voice came from heaven, 'This is what is decreed for you, King Nebuchadnezzar: Your royal authority has been taken from you.
 You will be driven away from people and will live with the wild animals; you will eat grass like cattle.
 Seven times will pass by for you until you acknowledge that the Most High is sovereign over the kingdoms of men and gives them to anyone he wishes.'

 This passage encapsulates the chapter for it demonstrates the biggest lesson that mankind has to learn - Who rules the roost?
 We see that as the king is busy praising himself, the decree is given from on high that his authority has been taken from him and that he will now be eating grass like an animal until he acknowledges that it is the Most High that is sovereign!
-Now I don't want to gloss over this point because it is crux of the matter.
+Now I don't want to gloss over this point because it is the crux of the matter.
 What was it that led the king to this point?
 What was it that had kept God out of His rightful place in Nebuchadnezzar's life?
 We can clearly see from the passage above that it was pride and his popular close cousin, independence.
-Now, have you ever thought of where this came from?
+And where does that come from?
 Was mankind created to live independently of God?

 If we go back to the beginning, back to Genesis, we find something interesting.
 When God created the animal kingdom he gave them something that would govern their actions and be their guide for how they should live and operate.
 We call that something 'instinct'.
-[1] To mankind he didn't give instinct.
+But He didn't give instinct to mankind.
 He gave Himself.
 His presence, His life, represented by the tree of life, was to be mankind's guide.
 Mankind was not programmed to operate instinctively but was designed to live in dependence upon God and His life within them.
 Well, that was the plan... until a voice arose in the garden...

 'You will not surely die,' the serpent said to the woman.
 'For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.'

-In other words - 'you don't need to live dependant upon God.
+In other words here was the lie - 'you don't need to live dependent upon God.
+You are missing out.
 You can be like God!
 You can know good and evil.
 You can gain knowledge and not be trapped needing God.
 You can make your own rules, your own decisions...
 You can go your own way and be your own person.
-Just break free from God and you can be your own God!
+Just take a bite, break free from God and be your own God!'

 Lesson 2: Revelation often comes through brokenness